arashsamandar/Programmer-Notes/JavaScript/React/BackEnd_Connection.md

 }
 ```

-> or you could just pass the `rejected promise` like :  `return Promise.reject(error)` , and catch it in your catch block and show it which ever you see suitable .
+> or you could just pass the `rejected promise` like :  `return Promise.reject(error)` , and catch it in your catch block and show it which ever you see fit .

 ## Exporting The __Interceptor__ To Another Module :